 As the name implies, the original purpose of hemstitching was to finish the hem.
 Then as people had more time to stitch and ornamentation became more important, hemstitching became more elaborate.
 Hemstitching is a drawn thread technique because you withdraw fabric threads to create the open area to do the fancy work.
 Drawn thread examples have been found dating clear back to the 1st century, so by definition alone, one could assume hemstitching has had a long life.

 Despite the name, hemstitching is not limited to just the hem.
 It can be used for further ornamentation on the fabric.
 In fact, the hemstitched design can get quite ornate.
-Perhaps it was my naive thought that hemstitching was plain and only used to finish an edge that caused me to shy away from it.
-Since I paid so little attention to it in the past, I was amazed to find several of the linens I purchased during my trip to Kansas had hemstitched edges.

-Now that I realized the purpose of and possibilities for doing the hemstitch, I decided to try it.
 The fabric should be one with a weave that allows you to easily remove the fabric thread.
 One of the reasons for this step was to create a guide line where the edge was folded to and then stitched down.
 Originally the same color thread, or even the withdrawn thread, was used so the stitch was virtually invisible.
 Today, you can use contrasting threads to create even more interest and design.

 The basic hemstitch is the straight hemstitch.